 Hobbies are Activities

-Taking part in hobbies actively allows one to be participating in a sport or activity.
+Taking part in hobbies actively allows one to participate in a sport or activity.
 Interests are more often feelings or desires to gain more knowledge.
 For example, if you are interested in playing badminton, you occasionally study it and observe players.
-However, if badminton is your hobby then you participate in it actively.
+However, if badminton is your hobby, then you participate in it actively.

 Hobbies are Consistent